olliesaunderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## PLEASE NOTE - This log is incomplete, please see a full log at https://twitter.com/OSaunderson99

 ### Day 1: June 16th, 2019